Last Update 07-04-07

 Third place in Super Pro with a Street car was pretty impressive.

-While we were waiting, magically, Brian Cook won their silly promotioanl "Bracket race the Gee-too-Slow Tiger"
+While we were waiting, magically, Brian Cook won JIM WANGERS special promotional race within a race, "Bracket race Dave Duh in the Gee-too-Slow Tiger"drawing.

-But gee, when you're competition is THAT slow for a BIG bad stroker, it's easy! (jab, jab..)
+But gee, when you're competition is THAT slow for a BIG bad (stupid) JPBDC stroker, it's easy!
+Right? (jab, jab..hahaha)

 These guys deserve a good jab as their sorry style of excuse making is laughable.

-So many people were asking the Gee Slow Tiger crew when they were going to race us that
+So, we're back to a bunch of people asking the Gee Slow Tiger crew when they were going to race our little 350 engine.
+GET this....

-Dave Anderson was ordered to announce over the P.A.
+Dave "special ed" Anderson was ordered to announce over the P.A.
 "We're not here to race anyone heads-up,"

 We're just here to show off our engine products under the hood."

 Everyone got a great laugh outa that.
-Bunch of Chickens.
+The spectators knew what was going on.

 I'm just showing off my chrome tri-power lids."
 (Think you'd get laughed outa town?
 You bet.)

-We're proud of what's under our hood too - so let's see if your pride can whip ours.
-Isn't that the good ol' way
+Well guess what, I'm proud of what's under our hood - so let's see if your pride can whip ours.

 Even Hot Rod magazine lost patience with their promotion of the GeeSlow replica.
 Why?

-The excuses were all too typical when it couldn't run the day Hot Rod was there to shoot pictures.
+The excuses got REAL old when their killer "stroker" couldn't run the day Hot Rod showed up to shoot pictures.

 Click HERE to see an excerpt from that story.